Buzz Lightyear’s Space Ranger Spin Tomorrowland Magic Kingdom

 At the end of the mission, you can compare your score against the Space Ranger chart to find your rank.

 Lighning Lane access for Buzz Lightyear’s Space Ranger Spin is available with the purchse of Genie+ and even though the line moves quickly, the wait time typically ranges from 30 to 60 minutes.

-Guests using an ECV must transfer to a wheelchair to ride this attraction.
+Accessibility: Guests using an ECV must transfer to a wheelchair to ride this attraction.
 Audio Description and Handheld Captioning are available.

 There are no height restrictions for Buzz Lightyear’s Space Ranger Spin.

 The space cruisers move at a slow forward speed, and young children will be as fascinated by their ability to make the vehicle spin around as they will be by shooting at targets.

 While three people can typically fit in a Star Cruiser, there are only two laser cannons per car.

 This is a Disney Photopass attraction.
 Your photo will be taken as you enter the final battle with Zurg, and you can view it after the attraction.
 Make sure to tap your MagicBand to the touch point to get your photo added to your My Disney Experience Account.

 Tips for Scoring Big on Buzz:

 In general, aim for targets far away for the most points.
 Also, things that are moving are worth more points than things that are stationary, and things that are down low, at hard-to-reach angles are worth more, too.
 NOTE: Target values change periodically, but we have found: